mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 }
 ~~~

-The following is a non-normative example response to a successful
+The following is a non-normative example response to a successful request:
-response:

 ~~~
 HTTP/1.1 204 No Content